Aliases for STAT3 Gene

 Previous GeneCards Identifiers for STAT3 Gene

 The protein encoded by this gene is a member of the STAT protein family.
 In response to cytokines and growth factors, STAT family members are phosphorylated by the receptor associated kinases, and then form homo- or heterodimers that translocate to the cell nucleus where they act as transcription activators.
 This protein is activated through phosphorylation in response to various cytokines and growth factors including IFNs, EGF, IL5, IL6, HGF, LIF and BMP2.
 This protein mediates the expression of a variety of genes in response to cell stimuli, and thus plays a key role in many cellular processes such as cell growth and apoptosis.
 The small GTPase Rac1 has been shown to bind and regulate the activity of this protein.
 PIAS3 protein is a specific inhibitor of this protein.
-Three alternatively spliced transcript variants encoding distinct isoforms have been described. [provided by RefSeq, Jul 2008]
+Mutations in this gene are associated with infantile-onset multisystem autoimmune disease and hyper-immunoglobulin E syndrome.
+Alternative splicing results in multiple transcript variants encoding distinct isoforms. [provided by RefSeq, Sep 2015]

 GeneCards Summary for STAT3 Gene

 STAT3 (Signal Transducer And Activator Of Transcription 3 (Acute-Phase Response Factor)) is a Protein Coding gene.
-Diseases associated with STAT3 include autoimmune disease, multisystem, infantile-onset and hyper-ige recurrent infection syndrome.
-Among its related pathways are PI-3K cascade and Signaling by FGFR.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and sequence-specific DNA binding.
+Diseases associated with STAT3 include hyper ige syndrome and hyper-ige recurrent infection syndrome.
+Among its related pathways are Immune System and Signaling by GPCR.
+GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and sequence-specific DNA binding.
 An important paralog of this gene is STAT1.

 UniProtKB/Swiss-Prot for STAT3 Gene